Milldrew-Soft/monorepo/README.txt

 The application that we are building is a podcast like application where the listeners can be invited onto the podcast and participate.

+──────────
+Contributing
+You can fork the repository and then make a pull request via a fork.
+Or you can join request to join the organization and make contributions via pull requests.